| ||||||||||||

 Shotgun ammunition is designated in gauge.
 Here is how the gauge designation works:

-If one takes a full pound of lead and forms the lead into 12 perfectly round balls.
-One of those balls is said to be 12 gauge and would fit into a 12 gauge barrel.
 Therefore, the higher the gauge designation is, the smaller in diameter the barrel is.
 There is also a shotgun that is designated in thousandths of an inch and that is the .410 gauge shotgun.
 The .410 gauge shotgun is the smallest shotgun available.
-Therefore a 10 gauge shotgun shoots a very large projectile or shell and a 28 gauge shotgun is quite a bit smaller in diameter.

 A shotgun shell consists of a plastic hull with a metallic bottom.
 In the metallic bottom of the shell is a primer which is used to ignite the powder.
 After the powder is a wad and after the wad is the pellets of lead or steel.